jadecobra/python_tdd_exercises/source/AssertionError.rst

 * ``True`` is not ``None``
 * ``False`` is not ``None``

 We could sum up the above statements this way - in python ``True``, ``False`` and ``None`` are different.
 Understanding these differences helps us write useful programs.
-They show how python behaves and form our core truths - a foundation of predictable expectations of the language.
+They show how python behaves and form our core truths, a foundation of predictable expectations of the language.

 ----